-There are tons of books and sites about putting together your resume.
+There are lots of books and sites about putting together your resume.
 But the vast majority misses one crucial item—which means your resume is missing it, too.
-Find out the job-nabbing element that’s missing from your resume and how to add it.
-Read on…
+There is one thing that is likely missing from your copywriter resume.

 When you’re looking for work, the biggest questions on your mind are very likely, “How do I get what want out of a job?” and “Do I want this particular job?”

 As you’re putting together your resume and applying for work, then it’s natural that these questions would be on your mind, too.

 Is Your Thinking Backward on Your Resume?